Want to learn French fast? It all depends on what you actually mean by “learning French”. Fret not, for we can help you iron out your doubts!

 In essence, what you already know, what and how you want to learn, the time you can afford to spend learning, and your motivation have a direct impact on how fast you can learn French.

-According to the Alliance Française, reaching a B1 level requires 360 hours of training, whereas B2 would take about 560 hours of intensive courses (about 20 hours/week) – however, they are unable to determine the number of weeks needed to reach C1 or C2.
+According to the Alliance Française, from learning how to say hello in French to reaching a B1 level requires 360 hours of training, whereas B2 would take about 560 hours of intensive courses (about 20 hours/week) – however, they are unable to determine the number of weeks needed to reach C1 or C2.

 This might sound frightening, but you should ask yourself an even more important question: do you really need to reach full proficiency in order to achieve your goals?
 You could, for instance, learn how to speak conversational French much faster before speaking la langue française fluently.